 David was just like any of us – sometimes needing more help than other days, sometimes really did not want to come to classes.
 Just like David, people with ASD may require significant support in their daily lives, while others may need less support and, in some cases, live entirely independently.

 If he/she is an adult, treat him like one.
 This may seem intuitive, but it is also pivotally important to the learning process.
 Later I learned David had superior skills in programming and could code his own games he liked to play.
 Each person really does have different skillsets, and yours does not make superior.
-Watch your language and your interaction.
+Watch your language.

 Be consistent.
 Those with ASD have a hard time applying what they’ve learned in one setting (such as the therapist’s office or school) to others, including the home.
 For example, they may use sign language at school to communicate, but never think to do so at home.
 Creating consistency in environment is the best way to reinforce learning.
 It’s also important to be consistent in the way you interact and deal with challenging behaviors.

 Stick to a schedule.
 People with ASD tend to do best when they have a highly-structured schedule or routine.
 Again, this goes back to the consistency they both need and crave.
-Set up a schedule with regular times for learning, therapy, and school.
+Set up a schedule with regular times.
 Try to keep disruptions to this routine to a minimum.
 If there is an unavoidable schedule change, prepare for it in advance.

 Connecting with a friend or someone with ASD can be challenging, but you don’t need to talk—or even touch—in order to communicate and bond.
 You communicate by the way you look at him/her, by the tone of your voice, your body language conveys a message.
 They may also be communicating with you, even if he or she never speaks.
 You just need to learn the language.